Slashdot Asks: Are Password Rules Bullshit?

 Seriously, for the love of God, stop with this arbitrary password rule nonsense already.
 If you won't take my word for it, read this 2016 NIST password rules recommendation.
 It's right there, "no composition rules".
 However, I do see one error, it should have said "no bullshit composition rules".
 What do you think?

 In your face Betteridge!
-(Score:4, Insightful)
+(Score:5, Insightful)

 Yes.